PentiumYG/Indoor_Localization/README.md

-# Assignment 5: Indoor Localization using WIFi
+# Indoor Localization using WIFi
 ● Implementation of indoor localization app that will provide coarse-grained accuracy.

 ● Used pedestrian dead reckoning (PDR) to compute displacement from accelerometer